Tenants love their pets and if you don't allow them you could be missing out. But how do you set a good pet policy to

-If your state does allow you to charge a separate pet fee in addition to the security deposit, determining the cost may depend on a variety of factors, including the type of pet, size, and the value of the property.
+If your state does allow you to charge a separate pet fee in addition to the security deposit, determining the cost may depend on a variety of factors, including the type of pet, size, and value of the property.

 Be sure to check your state and local law on deposits.
 Pet deposits are refundable depending on any damage incurred by the animal.
 If you inspect the property upon move-out and notice damage, take the following steps, as you would when refunding a traditional security deposit:

 Many states have laws that allow landlords to retain this “deposit” whether or not damage occurs.
 In these cases, the nonrefundable “deposit” is known as a pet fee.
 The reasoning is that pets increase the normal wear and tear on an apartment, whether or not they do obvious damage.

 You must determine the cost of your pet fee wisely as these aren’t dependent on undocumented damages.
-They must, therefore, be reasonable to cover the additional wear and tear.
+They must, therefore, be reasonable and cover the additional wear and tear.
 Pet fees are typically priced in the same range as a pet deposit and may span from $100 to $300.
 If the fee is too large and the tenant decides to challenge it – which they can do – a judge has the final decision and an obviously unreasonable fee will only work against you.

 A pet deposit or pet fee is a one-time payment, other landlords opt for a recurring monthly charge called a pet rent.
 Pet rent, like a pet fee, is intended to cover additional wear and tear that may occur due to the presence of an animal.
 It also accounts for damage on the surrounding property, like hallways, common areas, or additional yard maintenance.